josdoaitran/microservices-everything/README.md

 Then, each microservice will have these properties:
 + Independently deployable
-+ Serveral integration partterns with other microservices (sync, asyns, ...)
++ Several integration patterns with other microservices (sync, ASyns, ...)
-+ Can be tested isolatedly and can be tested in integration level and integrated levels.
++ Can be tested isolately and can be tested in integration level and integrated levels.
 (When your application are designed and developed in microservices architecture, the demands of your software will be more and more complex)

 ## Monolith and Microservice Architecture